-The CPA’s of Broussard & Company have studied the new law and its impact upon businesses and have devised methods to determine employer ACA responsibilities which allows us to assist clients and consult with employers to determine the impact of ACA upon their business as well as ways to budget and modify hiring practices to become a cost-effective jobs creator.
+The CPA’s of Broussard & Company have studied the new law and its impact upon businesses and have devised methods to determine employer ACA responsibilities.
+This allows us to assist clients and to consult with employers to determine the impact of ACA upon their business.
+We also explore ways to budget and modify hiring practices to become a cost-effective jobs creator.

 Affordable Care Act Penalties

 As with any new law, mistakes are made.
-Employers may fail to comply with the law or its deadlines by mistake or omission.
-The IRS also makes mistakes assessing penalties to small business owners.
+By mistake or omission, employers may fail to comply with the law or its deadlines.
+The IRS may mistakenly assess penalties to small business owners.

-Broussard & Company assists business owners by filing ACA reports and ACA corrections as well as representing clients who are penalized by the IRS.
+Broussard & Company assists business owners by filing ACA reports and ACA corrections and also by representing clients who are penalized by the IRS.

 ACA Report Filing